 Valerie Biden Owens is one of the first women in the United States to have managed a modern U.S. Senatorial campaign, as well as a Presidential campaign.
-Mrs. Biden Owens has led every campaign in her brother Joe Biden’s political career, including his seven straight U.S. Senate victories and his run for two Democratic Presidential nominations.
-She also has been his principle surrogate on the campaign trail.
+Mrs. Biden Owens has led every campaign in her brother Joseph R. Biden, Jr.’s political career, including his seven straight U.S. Senate victories and his run for two Democratic Presidential nominations.
+She also has been his principal surrogate on the campaign trail.

-From 1997 until 2016, when Valerie was not managing or advising the Vice President’s campaigns, she served as Executive Vice President of Joe Slade White & CO, a media consulting firm, where she worked to help create and implement candidates’ messages.
+For 20 years, when Valerie was not managing or advising Vice President Biden’s campaigns, she served as Executive Vice President of Joe Slade White & CO, a media consulting firm, where she worked on the creation and implementation of messaging for various political candidates.

-In 2014, Valerie was selected to be one of six Resident Fellows at the Institute of Politics at the John F. Kennedy School of Government at Harvard University for the fall semester.
-Valerie’s weekly seminar, “Politics, Up Close and Personal,” was the most highly attended seminar for the Fall 2014 semester.
+Valerie was a Resident Fellow at the Institute of Politics at the John F. Kennedy School of Government at Harvard University.
+Her weekly seminar, “Politics, Up Close and Personal,” was the most popular seminar during her time there.

-Some of Valerie’s recent speaking engagements include the keynote at the National Association of Electrical Distributors and the keynote at the conference of the Association of Pakistani Physicians of North America.
-In addition, Valerie spoke at The White House Summit on The United States of Women in Washington, D.C., and conducted two Leadership Seminars for Bank of America.
+Valerie has also delivered remarks for the National Association of Electrical Distributors, the Association of Pakistani Physicians of North America, the MGM Resorts Foundation’s 12th annual Women’s Leadership Conference, The White House Summit on The United States of Women in Washington, D.C., and she has conducted two Leadership Seminars for Bank of America.

 Valerie has also served on the National Board of the Women’s Leadership Forum of the Democratic National Committee and has served for 35 years on the board of The Ministry of Caring; an ecumenical organization in her community dedicated to serving poor, homeless, and disadvantaged people.
-In the fall of 2010, she was honored with The Ministry of Caring’s highest award for her dedication and service.
+The Ministry of Caring presented Valerie with their highest award in recognition of her years of dedication and service.

-She is a graduate of the University of Delaware, and is married to Jack Owens, an attorney and businessman.
+She is a graduate of the University of Delaware, which recently bestowed upon her an honorary Doctorate, and is married to Jack Owens, an attorney and businessman.
 They have three children.